-The Earwig is a common sight throughout North America and gets it creepy name from the false idea that these insects actually crawl into your ear and bite you from the inside.
+The Ring-legged Earwig is a commonly seen insect throughout North America and it gets its creepy name from the false idea that these insects actually crawl into your ear and bite you inside the ear canal.
 The fact is that these insects are generally afraid of people and are more likely to scurry away than run toward you if they are disturbed or feel threatened.
-At most, the Ring-Legged Earwig lightly damages any plants that it may feast on but beyond that, a passerby is safe from those intimidating pincers.
+At most, the Ring-Legged Earwig lightly damages any plant that it may feed from, but beyond that most animals are safe from those intimidating rear pincers.

 Eggs are laid in the fall in the dirt or loose ground litter and eventually hatch in the spring time.
-Nymphs will tend to grow faster in the hot summer months in the South, producing more generations per laying than in the cooler regions of the northern of the United States and Canada.
+Nymphs tend to grow faster in the hot summer months in the South, producing more generations per year than in the cooler regions of the northern of the United States and Canada.

 Scientific Name: Euborellia annulipes

 Size (Adult; Length): 10mm to 26mm (0.39in to 1.01in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.